jesusvallejo/esp8266-mqtt-matrix/README.md

 - You will need an Esp8266 board , five jumpers and an 8x8 max7219 driven led matrix.
 - I use it with a mosquitto server, openhab 2.0 (with openhab cloud), and ifttt.
+- Dont forget to install openhab cloud bidding , enable your items through the PAPER UI , and connect it to ifttt.
 - My code is not storage efficient (pretty noob with c++),be aware it could not fit your device.
 - This code uses librarys that are not mine , all credits to the developers that created them.
 Such as : https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WiFi